Adding Visual Effects

 return [

-SaveLayer(skia.Paint(Alphaf=opacity), cmds)
+Opacity(opacity, cmds)

 ]

 Note that paint_visual_effects receives a list of commands and returns another list of commands.
-It’s just that the output list is always a single SaveLayer command that wraps the original content—which makes sense, because first we need to draw the commands to a surface, and then apply transparency to it when blending into the parent.
+It’s just that the output list is always a single Opacity command that wraps the original content—which makes sense, because first we need to draw the commands to a surface, and then apply transparency to it when blending into the parent.

-Compositing pixels
+Compositing Pixels

 Now let’s pause and explore how opacity actually works under the hood.
 Skia, SDL, and many other color libraries account for opacity with a fourth alpha value for each pixel.The difference between opacity and alpha can be confusing.
 Think of opacity as a visual effect applied to content, but alpha as a part of content.
 Think of alpha as implementation technique for representing opacity.
-An alpha of 0 means the pixel is fully transparent (meaning, no matter what the colors are, you can’t see them anyway), and an alpha of 1 means a fully opaque.
+An alpha of 0 means the pixel is fully transparent (meaning, no matter what the colors are, you can’t see them anyway), and an alpha of 1 means fully opaque.

 When we apply a Paint with an Alphaf parameter, the first thing Skia does is add the requested opacity to each pixel: